Can't Keep Johnny Down: Music video

 The music video for "Can't Keep Johnny Down" was released by the band via YouTube on October 4, 2011.
 It was the band's first live action music video since 2004.
 The video was directed by Brad and Brian Palmer and stars Rip Torn.
 John Linnell and John Flansburgh are not featured in the music video.

 They Might Be Giants also held a contest for fans to create an unofficial music video for the song.
 About 100 amateur videos were submitted.
-The winner and several runners-up were selected by John Hodgman, who also wrote up his favourite videos on his website.
+The winner and several runners-up were selected by John Hodgman, who also wrote up his favorite videos on his website.
 The winning video was created by Mohit Jaswal, Eduardo Urueana, and Justin Dean, who received a prize of $1,000.
 Runners-up received free pizzas.
 Both the official video and the winning music video were included as a video downloads with purchases of the They Might Be Giants rarities compilation, Album Raises New And Troubling Questions, from the band's website.
 The videos were also collected for the band's 2013 music video compilation, Them Ain't Big Eye Ants.